- Bras d'Or Lake

 3. Two Wheels on the Open Road

-There is nothing better than the feeling of being on the open road.
-Where there is no where to be and all day to get there.
+There is nothing better than the feeling of being on the open road with your motorcycle.
+Where there is nowhere to be and all day to get there.
 Be sure to add the scenic route to your journey so you can take in the sights and sounds as nature transforms from summer to fall.

 4. Fishing on the Margaree River

-Tie a fly and cast your hook as you fish for Wild Atlantic Salmon in the Margaree River!
+Tie a fly and cast your hook as you fish for wild Atlantic salmon in the Margaree River!
 Known for fly fishing, this river is home to several different species of fish but has become quite popular in recent years for its Atlantic salmon.
-While the salmon season officially kicked off June 1st, you have until the end of October to find the perfect spot nestled among the tress.
+While the salmon season officially kicked off June 1st, you have until the end of October to find the perfect spot nestled among the trees.

 Continue Reading